SherG/sherrieg/content/blog/fbi-maralago-documents/index.md

 Former NSA analyst and counter-intel officer John Schindler has a helpful <a href="https://topsecretumbra.substack.com/p/trumps-florida-secrets-a-counterintelligence" target="blank">backgrounder and summary here</a> on this story.

-As Schindler noted on Twitter: "98% of opinions about the FBI seizing Trump's classified stash at Mar-A-Lago are proffered by people who have no idea what C, S, TS, SCI, SAP, and SCIF mean.
+Schindler observed: "98% of opinions about the FBI seizing Trump's classified stash at Mar-A-Lago are proffered by people who have no idea what C, S, TS, SCI, SAP, and SCIF mean.
 If you'd like to join the informed 2%, <a href="https://topsecretumbra.substack.com/p/trumps-florida-secrets-a-counterintelligence" target="blank">here you go</a>."